Home > Glossary > Process Mining

 Process mining for transparency in your processes

-Process mining represents a versatile and effective extension of established business process management methods.
+Process mining is a versatile and effective extension of established business process management methods.
 In addition to simplifying and accelerating the documentation of processes, process mining also offers optimization and analysis.
-In some cases, this is even done across multiple systems.
-Process mining represents an important step on the way to the digital transformation of your company.
-Learn more about the functionality and the procedure of consulting by Bross Consulting Engineers below.
+In some cases, this even takes place across several systems.
+Process mining is an important step on the way to the digital transformation of your company.
+Find out more below about how it works and how Bross Consulting advises you.

 How does process mining work?

-Process mining compares real processes with the ideal processes of theory or best practice solutions.
+Process mining compares real processes with the ideal processes of theory or best-practice solutions.
 This provides insight and transparency.
-Especially in IT processes of indirect areas it is much harder to see if a process is running optimally compared to the physical processes in production.
-These IT processes are less tangible, which is why insight into the real process is needed.
-Without a process model, such an analysis is hardly conceivable.
-We obtain this process model by looking at all existing data of the IT systems.
-Data about business processes are stored in log files and databases.
+Especially in IT processes in indirect areas, it is much more difficult to recognize whether a process is running optimally compared to the physical processes in production.
+These IT processes are less tangible, which is why insight into the actual process is required.
+Without a process model, such an analysis is almost inconceivable.
+We obtain this process model by looking at all existing data in the IT systems.
+Data on business processes is stored in log files and databases.
 The large amount of data requires an approach similar to data analysis in data mining.
-The approach is first to prepare the data and visualize it in a process diagram.
-This enables the identification of, for example, additional work and sneak paths.
-In practice, the deviation of processes, e.g. in the lead time, is recognized by means of key performance indicators, so-called KPI.
-Process mining goes one step further and analyzes the process and identifies the reason for the delay and thus helps to eliminate it.
+The initial approach is to prepare the data and visualize it in a process diagram.
+This makes it possible to identify additional work and shortcuts, for example.
+In practice, deviations from processes, e.g. in throughput time, are identified using key performance indicators (KPIs).
+Process mining goes one step further and analyzes the process and identifies the reason for the delay, thus helping to eliminate it.
 Data mining thus goes beyond the mere visualization of bottlenecks.

 How do deviations from the ideal process occur?

 Process mining can be used to identify deviations from the ideal process.
-Reality often looks different from the ideal.
+The reality often looks different from the ideal.
 This is also the case with business processes, e.g. in purchasing or sales.
-In reality, these are much more complex, unstructured and less clear than described in documented processes.
-The way employees think that processes run and how they run in reality also differ significantly.
+In reality, these are much more complex, unstructured and less clear-cut than described in documented processes.
+The way employees think processes work and the way they actually work also differs significantly in reality.
 Misinformation can be a critical problem in organizations.
-Therefore, it is very important to understand the difference between reality and ideal.
-So how does this deviation between reality and ideal state occur:
+It is therefore very important to understand the difference between reality and the ideal.
+So how does this deviation from reality and the ideal state arise?

 Additional work

-Employees spend a lot of time on rework and additional steps that are not foreseen in the described processes.
+Employees spend a lot of time on rework and additional steps that are not foreseen in the processes described.

 Exceptions

 Processes are described as they should run.
-Exceptions are ignored, even if they occur more frequently.
+Exceptions are ignored, even if they occur frequently.

 Processes are abbreviated or skipped completely.